How to Start a Microblading Business

 Step 5: Apply for Business Licenses and Permits

-Many states require a professional license through the state’s Department of Health to perform microblading services.
+Most states do not require an esthetician or cosmologist license to start microblading, however many states require a professional license through the state’s Department of Health for tattooing.
+While not a business license, this licensing is required for any individual to provide microblading services.
 To become licensed in this craft, a complete blood-borne pathogens course and a certification of accomplished training hours will be necessary.

 Step 6: Find Financing